A Human Resources Department Guide

 • Handling any questions or concerns from employees regarding their pay

-Manage performance of staff members.
+Manage the performance of staff members.

 Performance management includes setting clear expectations for employee performance, providing feedback on employee progress, and taking corrective action when necessary.

-Performance management is essential because it helps you ensure that your employees meet the organization's standards.
+Performance management is essential because it helps ensure that your employees meet the organization's standards.
 When done correctly, performance management can improve employee satisfaction, motivation, and overall organizational performance.

 • Developing policies and procedures for employee performance